-Sailors learned Tuesday from the deputy secretary of defense that the future of the country’s military will go through Naval Air Station Fallon after operations wind down after 12 years of fighting in Afghanistan.
+Sailors learned from the deputy secretary of Defense that the future of the country’s military will go through Naval Air Station Fallon once operations wind down after 12 years of fighting in Afghanistan.

-Ashton Carter visited Hill Air Force Base (Utah) in the morning before flying to Fallon where he first met with leaders at the Naval Strike and Air Warfare Center.
-Carter said the country and the Pentagon have focused on Iraq and Afghanistan for more than a decade, and he remains positive of what U.S. and coalition forces are doing overseas.
+Ashton Carter visited Hill Air Force Base (Utah) on Tuesday morning before flying to Fallon, where he first met with leaders at the Naval Strike and Air Warfare Center.
+Carter said the country and the Pentagon have focused on Iraq and Afghanistan for more than a decade, and he remains positive about what U.S. and coalition forces are doing overseas.

-Carter, though, said complications could occur next year as the U.S. and other countries withdraw more troops depending on the Karzai government’s negotiations for a post-war force in Afghanistan and if the U.S. decides to pull out.
+Carter, though, said complications could occur next year as the U.S. and other countries withdraw more troops, depending on the Karzai government’s negotiations for a post-war force in Afghanistan and whether the U.S. decides to pull out.

-He said the future will be “written in Fallon.”
+The future will be “written in Fallon,” he said.

-Future funding for the military, however, weighed more on Carter’s thoughts as he spoke about internal financial restraints to the military.
+Future funding for the military weighed on Carter’s thoughts as he spoke about internal financial restraints for the military.

-Carter then focused his concerns to the civilian employees.
-He said civilians have been treated unfairly with pay and job freezes and furloughs.
+Carter added that civilians have been treated unfairly with pay and job freezes and furloughs.

 “I frequently say to our civilians, ‘I don’t know why you put up with this,’” he said.
 “But you put up with this because of the mission.
 I don’t know and can’t tell you when this turbulence will end.”